National Maritime Museum Cornwall: Exhibitions

-There is also a programme of temporary exhibitions, talks and activities.
+There is also a programme of temporary exhibitions, talks, and activities.

 Other facilities

 The museum has a waterside café overlooking the harbour, a shop, space for temporary exhibitions, and the Sunley Lecture Theatre.

 Bartlett Library

 The Bartlett Library is the centre of the museum's research and provides answers on maritime matters for specialists and amateurs alike.
-As well as holding many of the original port records for Falmouth, it has over 16,000 books and a very large number of magazines, cuttings and illustrations.
+As well as holding many of the original port records for Falmouth, it has over 16,000 books and a large number of magazines, cuttings, and illustrations.

 Awards

 The National Maritime Museum Cornwall has been nominated for and won a number of awards including: